Thursday, November 14, 2024

 Summary

 Structuring by domain use-cases vs architectural layers cannot be a personal preference.
 Viewing an application from domain aspect with underneath familiar technological layers gives a view that aligns better with business than viewing an application from technological layers.
 Spring Modulith helps achieve domain-driven modularity by following simple package level modular conventions where modules align with domain concepts.
-It also comes with added support for structural validation, visual documentation of the modular arrangement, modular testability and observability.

 References